Including Atmospheric Extinction in a Performance Evaluation of a Fixed Grid of Solar Panels: Introduction

 \parindent = 9 mm

-Let $\theta$ be the angular distance between position P mentioned above and the direction towards the Sun.
+Let $\theta$ be the angular distance between position P mentioned above and the position of the Sun on the celestial sphere.
 Of course, due to the rotation of the Earth, the elevation angle and azimuth of the Sun change continuously, so $\theta$ changes continuously.

-Fig. \ref{fig:raw_data} is a plot of raw data obtained from 9 to 26 June 2021 and tabulated in Table \ref{tab:data}.
-The reader will notice that the dataset is not symmetric.
-The reason is that starting about 15:15 CDT each day in June part of the house casts a larger and larger shadow on some of the lower panels.
+Fig. \ref{fig:raw_data} is a plot of raw data obtained from 9 June to 21 August 2021 and tabulated in Table \ref{tab:data}.
+The reader will notice that the data are not symmetric.
+Starting about 15:15 CDT a summer day, the lower panels are more and more in shadow.
 We will not consider any further those measurements in Table \ref{tab:data} taken after 15:15 local time.
+Also, one should note that the data obtained from 7 to 10 AM Central Daylight Time show very little scatter from day to day.
+By noontime something else is happening.
+We believe it is related to the efficiency of the solar panels as a function of operating temperature (see Discussion below).

+Table \ref{tab:moredata} contains raw data from three particular days that will be discussed below.
+Raw data for 17 other days analyzed in this paper can be obtained from the author by request.

+In Fig. \ref{fig:3d_raw_data} we plot one year's worth of raw data in a 3D projection plot.
+A few data points were excluded: those taken when there was frost on the solar panels, and those taken when some of the panels were in shadow.
+Altogether, 333 data points are plotted.

-According to the specifications on solar panels, their output varies proportional to cos($\theta$).
-This can be demonstrated in the lab, or outside using the Sun as the illumination source.
-Here were shall demonstrate this cosine law.
+According to the specifications on solar panels, their output varies proportionally to cos($\theta$).
+This can be demonstrated by having a set of solar panels that can track the Sun, compensating for the rotation of the Earth.
+The user would also want to be able to aim the panels any number of degrees to the right or left, and above or below the direction to the Sun.
+This is beyond the capabilities of our system.
+That is just as well, as the local Home Owners Association would veto a plan to install such a system.

+We will be able to demonstrate the cosine law.
 But first we must discuss some basics of astronomical photometry.